Bluesound's portable Wi-Fi speaker is flexible in name, nature

 Five shortcut buttons, as well as a set of playback and volume controls, sit atop the speaker.
 While the Flex lacks a power button you can hold down the Play button for 5 seconds to set it in Vacation Mode.

-Like the Denon HEOS 1 ($249.00 at Apollo Hi Fi), the Pulse Flex can also be fitted with an optional portable battery, the $80 BP100.
+Like the Denon HEOS 1, the Pulse Flex can also be fitted with an optional portable battery, the $80 BP100.
 In my tests with the battery, the speaker was able to play CD-quality files at medium volume for the claimed 6 hours.
 I did find that if you have the unit unplugged, and not in Vacation mode, the player will power down at the same rate even if it isn't playing anything,

 The Bluesound app features a color scheme known in the industry as "none more black", and it is relatively easy to use.
 Streaming services include Spotify Connect, iHeartRadio, Tidal and Qobuz (UK).
 The one standout that isn't supported is Pandora for whatever reason, though of course you can still stream over Bluetooth.
 Users can also listen to music in qualities up to 24-bit/192kHz, and the player also has native Roon Ready and MQA support.